Please select which cookies to accept

 Please be aware that this is NOT a PDF download.

-E-reader files are accessed using the new IMO Bookshelf, a browser-based hybrid software, providing access to essential IMO publications.
+E-reader files are accessed using the new IMO e-Publications site, providing access to essential IMO publications.

-The older Windows-based IMO Bookshelf software (v.5.13) was retired on 30 April 2022.
-From 1 May 2022, all digital IMO publications are available only in the new IMO Bookshelf format.
-The Windows-based IMO Bookshelf (v.5.13) will be supported until 30 June 2023.
+The older Windows-based IMO Bookshelf software has now been retired and all digital IMO publications are available only in the new platform.

-Please see the IMO Bookshelf page on the IMO website for more details.
+Please see the IMO e-Publications site for more details.